-Tim taught all subjects in Title-1 elementary schools in Los Angeles for 18 years before giving up his tenure to start Griffin Education Solutions, better known as GriffinEd.
-He loves writing and sharing new music with kids and seeing how they not only get excited about the STEM and other subjects we teach, but actually perform better on standards-based assessments of their knowledge and vocabulary when they work with our music.
-Tim has performed to great hilarity and edification for the American Association for the Advancement of Science, the National Science Teachers’ Association, the California Science Teachers’ Association, Mensa, dozens of science fiction & filk conventions, plus a few hundred schools, libraries, museums, and other places of learning.
-In 2014, Tim won the Pegasus Award for Best Songwriter/Composer and for Best Song (Lucy On The Line), and has been nominated five times as Best Performer.
+Tim taught all subjects in Title-1 elementary schools in Los Angeles for 18 years before giving up his tenure to launch Griffin Education Solutions, better known as GriffinEd.
+He loves researching, writing, and sharing new music with kids and watching them not only get excited about the STEM and other subjects we teach through song, but actually perform better on standards-based assessments of their knowledge and vocabulary when they work with our music.
+Tim has performed to great hilarity and edification for the National Science Teachers’ Association, the American Association for the Advancement of Science, NASA, and scores of science fiction & filk conventions; plus a few hundred schools, libraries, museums, and other places of learning.
+Tim has won the Pegasus Award for Best Songwriter/Composer and for Best Song (Lucy On The Line), and has been nominated five times as Best Performer.
 He has been a chosen participant in the Annenberg Alchemy Lab for nonprofit leadership and was a finalist in the Social Venture Partners' Fast Pitch competition for nonprofits, which sometimes brings him back as a coach.

-Abby has been a professional musician in Los Angeles for the past 10 years.
-She has composed music for commercials/TV, films, and radio shows around the globe (including The Film Old Fashioned, and This American Life Radio, and new TV show The Art of More), and she has been placed all over the UK and Germany.
-Posner appeared in two episodes of GLEE on season four playing banjo and guitar, and she scored two feature documentaries, while playing and touring with several bands over the course of her time in Los Angeles.
-Abby formed her own band ‘Abby and The Myth’ in 2014 and they have taken LA by storm with their catchy indie folk songs.
-The Myth released their EP “Ghosts and Frames” April 2015, and have been touring through the Northwest and Southwest.
-They recently had a residency at the famous Hotel Cafe in Hollywood, and will be recording a new full length record in 2016!
+Abby Posner is an incredibly talented professional musician based in Los Angeles.
+She has composed music for commercials/TV, films, and radio shows around the globe; appeared in two episodes of GLEE, playing banjo and guitar; and scored two feature documentaries.
+All this while playing and touring with several bands.
+Abby formed her own band ‘Abby and The Myth’ in 2014, and since then they have taken LA by storm with their catchy indie folk songs.
+The Myth released their EP “Ghosts and Frames” in April 2015, and have toured throughout the Western United States.
+Abby's extraordinary skills on guitar, banjo, and drums can be heard on many GriffinEd recordings.

 Dr. Chris Robinson

-Consulting professor of life science, catcher of mistakes
+consulting professor of life science, catcher of bonehead errors

-Dr. Robinson is a paleoanthropologist who studies evolution among humans and other primates.
-He co-directs a project exploring Early Pleistocene sites in Romania to learn more about how environmental changes during that time influenced the dispersal of the first humans into Europe.
+Consulting braniac Dr. Chris Robinson is a paleoanthropologist who studies evolution among humans and other primates, which is to say he knows where the bodies are buried.
 He is a tenured professor of biology at Bronx Community College where he has taught general biology, anatomy, physiology, and bioethics for 13 years.
-He has co-authored a published lab manual for general biology, as well as several popular articles on teaching evolution in biology courses and the evolution of altruism in humans.
+He has co-authored a published lab manual for general biology; several popular articles on teaching evolution in biology courses; and the evolution of altruism in humans.
 His own altruism includes vetting the lyrics of GriffinEd’s life science songs to find and correct Tim's bonehead mistakes.
 Any errors that remain in GriffinEd’s life science songs probably happened because we didn’t listen closely enough to Dr. Robinson.